symfony/symfony-docs/book/part1.rst

     printf('Hello %s', $input);

 That's all for the first part of this series.
-Next time, we will introduce the HttpFoundation Component and see what it will brings us.
+Next time, we will introduce the HttpFoundation Component and see what it brings us.

 .. _`documentation`:             http://symfony.com/doc
 .. _`Silex`:                     http://silex.sensiolabs.org/